dansanderson/m65tool/docs/dev_style.md

 - Function and global variable names use `snake_case`.
 Exceptions are Unity Test function names.

-- Constant variable names use `UPPER_SNAKE_CASE`.
+- Global `const` variables initialized with literals have names using `UPPER_SNAKE_CASE`.

-- Inner command names use all lowercase letters, with no delimiters between words.
+- m65tool command names use all lowercase letters, with no delimiters between words.
 A command name should be a single word or abbreviation, if possible.

 - Command-line argument names are all lowercase and use hyphen delimiters.